Latest news on e-Invoicing in Estonia, Lithuania and Latvia

 e-Invoicing in Estonia does not require an electronic signature.

 Lithuania joins the PEPPOL network

-Lithuania has taken a step further in interoperability and since April 18, 2019 is part of the PEPPOL network.
+Since April 18, 2019 Lithuania is part of the PEPPOL network.
 The Baltic country also supports the standard adopted by the PEPPOL network: PEPPOL UBL (Universal Business Language), a variant of XML that has become a common and interoperable standard, key to the development of cross-border e-Procurement.